-Centenary College participates in the Advanced Placement Examination Program (AP), the College Level Examination Program (CLEP), and the American College Testing Program (ACT).
+Centenary College participates in the Advanced Placement Examination Program (AP), the College Level Examination Program (CLEP), the DANTES Subject Standardized Tests (DSST), and the American College Testing Program (ACT).
 Students interested in receiving credit for advanced placement courses should take the specific examination sponsored by the College Entrance Examination Board.
 Examinations administered by the College Entrance Examination Board and the American College Testing Program of the American College Testing Service are given in general and subject areas.
 Centenary will grant credit for scores at or above the "C" level as set forth in the equivalency tables prepared and published by these testing agencies.
-A maximum of 16 semester hours of CLEP or ACT credit may be applied toward an Associate's and 32 semester hours toward a Bachelor's degree.